talarivs/TimeSeries/README.md

 ## Setup & Run

 1. Start PostgreSQL (ensure TimescaleDB is enabled).
-2. Clone the project and configure `application.properties` or `JSONtoDB1_config.properties`.
+2. Clone the project and configure `application.properties`.
 3. Run the Spring Boot app.
-4. Use Postman or `curl` to POST dynamic JSON to any of the 3 endpoints.